makerdao/mips/MIP83/MIP83.md

 This Component provides the official list of clusters with their codenames, their MetaDAO Class, and their Cluster Facilitators.

+The part of MIP83c2 that is modifiable by MIP83c3 begins below this line:

 * Crimson (Creator): TBD
 * Vermillion (Creator): TBD
 * Maroon (Creator): TBD